 Is Ecommerce Business Profitable?

 There are so many factors that determine the cost of starting an ecommerce business in Nigeria.
-We have the cost of building an e-commerce website, cost of registering your e-commerce business, cost of products and others.
+We have the cost of building an e-commerce website, the cost of registering your e-commerce business, the cost of products, and others.
 However, with a capital of about #1,000,000 – #2,000,000 you can start a profitable ecommerce business in Nigeria.

 There are different types of products or items that sell fast in Nigeria today.
 If you are thinking of starting an ecommerce business in Nigeria you can either pick some of these goods or all to sell.

 4. Computer accessories

 You can explore each product and broaden your products.
 You can also be a niche ecommerce business or a multi-niche ecommerce business.

 Here are the steps on how to start an ecommerce business in Nigeria.

 The first step to starting a profitable e-commerce business in Nigeria is to write an ecommerce business plan.
 In my past articles, I have explained what a business plan is and why it is important to any business in Nigeria, especially a capital-intensive business.